Protecting the Environment is one of the Council's core priorities as set out in our Corporate Plan Shaping Worcestershire's Future 2017 to 2022.

 Under our Sustainability Policy, we will reduce Greenhouse Gas (CO2e) emissions from Council operations and activities and put actions in place to ensure our buildings and services are resilient to a changing climate, and support businesses and residents in Worcestershire to do the same.

-We understand that the County Council has a large part to play in reducing Greenhouse Gas (GHG) emissions.
-Since 2009/10 we have reduced GHG emissions by 36%.
+We understand that the County Council has a large part to play in reducing Greenhouse Gas (GHG) emissions (opens in a new window).
+Since 2009/10 we have reduced GHG emissions by 40%.

 Earlier this year, Full Council agreed to work towards the national target set by Central Government, aiming to reduce the Council’s GHG emissions to as near to zero (net zero) as possible by 2050.